-Our aim is to promote and maintain a quality of life style within the individual Service Users' capabilities and provide a range of 1-1 and group activities.
+Our aim is to promote and maintain a quality of life style within the individual resident's capabilities and provide a range of 1-1 and group activities.
 These include:

+Piano concerts

-Piano concerts Carol singing at Christmas by the choir of the Anglican Church Cultural Dancing Professional entertainers Visiting Drama Groups Pet Sessions Drinks nights (open Bar) and chat Twice-yearly Fetes A Barbecue in the summer and a Curry night
+Carol singing at Christmas by the choir of the Anglican Church

+Cultural Dancing

+Professional entertainers

+Visiting Drama Groups

+Pet Sessions

+Drinks nights (open Bar) and chat

+Twice-yearly Fetes

+A Barbecue in the summer and a Curry night

-Days out to places of interest with lunch included (with volunteer assistance) Impromptu days out to local restaurants or places of interest, weather permitting Games and leisure activities including bingo, sing-a-longs, scrabble, card making, gentle exercises, films etc.
+Days out to places of interest with lunch included (with volunteer assistance)

+Games and leisure activities including bingo, sing-a-longs, scrabble, card making, gentle exercises, films etc.

-Please note Service Users are able to decline any or all of the social activities on offer at the Home.
+Please note residents are able to decline any or all of the social activities on offer at the Home.

-Outings/ visits to the shops are encouraged and we arrange trips to local places of interest (including Felixstowe Beach, Ely, Claire Priory, local garden centres and the Abbey Gardens at Bury), with the supervision of care assistants where necessary.
+Outings/ visits to the shops are encouraged and we arrange trips to local places of interest (including Felixstowe Beach, Ely, and the Abbey Gardens at Bury), with the supervision of care assistants where necessary.
 We have visited the local cinema, been Christmas shopping, enjoyed pub-lunches at a local hotel, taken boat trips, summer visits to places such as Claire Priory and Banham Zoo!
 We are always open to suggestions for future events and will actively seek your views and suggestions.